 Consider whether your content marketing’s focus is conversions or engagement with every post.
 Then, think about how you’re positioning your expertise to align with the people you help.

-Pick the Right Tools That Compliment Your Marketing Strategy
+Pick The Right Tools To Complement Your Marketing Strategy

 Is the goal to drive traffic from search engines?
 Then you’d want to optimize your content for SEO with WordPress plugins like Rank Math, capture more related keywords with Clearscope, and conduct keyword research using Ahrefs.